A pillar for content marketing success is maintaining a blog. Not just any blog — one that puts out high-quality content

 Check out online communities where your market hangs out to see if there’s something on the topic they want to know more about.
 Are there questions regarding your topic on Quora that you can answer via a blog post?
 What about Reddit, Facebook, and LinkedIn groups?

-When you do this step, you generate blog post ideas that you know people are already searching for or asking about.
+When you do this step, you generate blog post ideas that you know people are already searching for

 Step 5.
 Perform a Content Gap Analysis

 Checking what’s being said about the topics you want to write about elsewhere online will have shown you possible gaps you can fill — in terms of content.

 You can be even more intentional about this and fill content gaps

 in the content your competitors produce.
 Search for your topic among your competitor’s content to see what they’ve written about.
 How did they write about your topic?
 What did they miss?
 If you were to do it yourself, how can you make it better?

 This is the Skyscraper Technique